Holly with the joy glitter Christmas stockings

 Christmas stockings around the globe: international Christmas traditions

 In India, some give baskets of sweets and fruit to symbolise good times and good health.
 In France, ‘Pere Noel’ fills shoes laid near the hearth with small treats.
 American children who had been especially naughty that year were sometimes known to have received cold potatoes (which definitely feels more Grinch than Santa, but there are times this year when I’d have been tempted to give one to Frank).
 Either way, I hope this helps spark some ideas.
-From socks to mini books, lovely toiletries to badges, here’s hoping your stocking fillers are every bit as brilliant as you are (and if you’re still stumped, try my Stocking Fillers For Adults collection or simply leave it to Father Christmas).
+From socks to mini books, lovely toiletries to badges, here’s hoping your stocking fillers are every bit as brilliant as you are (and if you’re still stumped, simply leave it to Father Christmas — who does almost as good a job as small businesses on finding stocking fillers for kids too!

 Holly's signature